-While visiting my florist that carries a variety of wonderful houseplants, I found this magnificent Anthurium that was beginning to bloom.
+While visiting my florist, I found this magnificent Anthurium that was beginning to bloom.
 There are several species available for sale and they all bloom with long lasting large blooms in an array of colors.

 Anthuriums are handsome plants with large deep-green, heart-shaped sturdy leaves but are not always the easiest of houseplants to keep.
 It can take them a while to to look their loveliest if they have a set back such as drying out too much.
 I would not recommend one for a beginner unless they are very devoted to regular waterings.
 A well cared-for Anthurium is a splendid addition to any home.

 The Anthurium is native to the tropics of the Americas and can be found in Mexico, Columbia, Panama, Venezuela and Brazil.
-They are a fascinating genus of plants that will live with you for many years in the right conditions.
+They are a fascinating genus of plants that will live with you for many years in the right conditions with devoted care.